 Tattoo Ideas: Famous Works of Art

-It's no secret that most artists are insane, or that brilliance borders madness.
+It's no secret that most artists are insane, or that brilliance often borders madness.
 Some of the most ingenious people I've met have been completely off their rocker, and yet more often than not, it tends to be these people who produce the most amazing works of art and inspiring volumes of fiction.
 Those creative urges are only present in a small number of people.

 Virginia Woolf, who created literary works like Mrs. Dalloway, and Sylvia Plath, who deftly crafted poem after poem, both suffered from a debilitating depression that would eventually lead to their untimely suicides.
 Woolf placed heavy rocks in her apron pockets and drowned herself not far from her home.
 Sylvia Plath stuck her head in the oven and turned on the gas.